michael-ziedalski/Dash-Twitter-App/README.md

 ## Overview

 A Twitter app built in Python using the Dash framework - https://plot.ly/products/dash - which is meant to visualize users' tweets and display the distributions of their sentiment scores.
-Whenever a record of any user's tweets is requested, a streaming API is also utilized to open a stream and listen for any new tweets, which will be displayed as they come in.
+Whenever a record of any user's tweets is requested, a streaming API is also utilized to open a stream and listen for any new tweets for a duration, which will be displayed as they come in.

 The Dash-Twitter-App is mostly a humble exercise in clean and effective data visualization.